leolplex/GOF-Design-Patterns/README.md

 ### Mediator

 Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
 The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.

+### Memento

+Memento is a behavioral design pattern that lets you save and restore the previous state of an object without revealing the details of its implementation.